What Makes a Job "High-Risk" in the Eyes of Insurers?

 What is a "flat extra" charge on a life insurance policy?

 A flat extra is an additional premium charge expressed as a dollar amount per $1,000 of coverage, added on top of your base rate.
-For example, if you're quoted a $5 flat extra on a $500,000 policy, that's an additional $2,500 per year in premiums.
+For example, a commercial fisherman might see a flat extra of around $2.50 per $1,000, which would add $1,250 per year to a $500,000 policy.
 Flat extras are commonly used for high-risk occupations like logging, offshore oil work, and structural ironwork.
-The good news is that flat extras are often temporary — if you move to a safer job, you can request their removal.
+The good news is that they are often temporary.
+If you move to a safer job, you can request their removal.

 What happens if I switch to a riskier job after getting life insurance?